A class of nonergodic interacting particle systems with unique invariant measure: Reversible dynamics for discrete-spin models

 are defined for a translation-invariant first-layer potential $H$.
-Then a measure that is translation invariant and invariant w.r.t $K$ must be Gibbs for $\g'$. \end{thm} \textbf{Proof: }Let $\nu$ be invariant w.r.t $K$ and translation-invariant.
-Denote by $\L_n$ cubes in $\Z^d$ of side length $n$.
+Then a measure that is translation invariant and invariant w.r.t. $K$ must be Gibbs for~$\gamma '$. \end{teo} \begin{pf}Let $\nu$ be invariant w.r.t. $K$ and translation-invariant.
+Denote by $\Lambda _n$ cubes in ${\mathbb Z}^d$ of side length $n$.
 Then we have

-On the other hand $\beta_\L(i^+)$ and $\beta_\L(i^-)$ are uniformly bounded and
+On the other hand $\beta_\Lambda (i^+)$ and $\beta_\Lambda (i^-)$ are uniformly bounded and

 This tends to zero since the oscillations are bounded by $B^\pm$ and the fact that an increasing strip of boundary of cubes goes to infinity slower than the volume.
 Together we can write